Email Signup Forms: 14 Places to Add Them for Higher Conversions

 Plus, you can control how the slide-in appears to visitors.
 It can appear as a slide-in popup or a collapsed box at the bottom of the screen.

-11. About Page
+10. About Page

-Did you know that the “about page” is one of the most frequently visited pages on any website?
+Did you know that the about page is one of the most frequently visited pages on any website?
 Make sure you are capturing new subscribers here too!

 Jeff Goins uses a straightforward email signup form within the context of his about-page copy.
 This way, it flows seamlessly as you read and feels like the natural next step.

-13. Sign Up Page
+11. Sign Up Landing Page

 How To Add an Email Signup Landing Page to Your Site